andykimstar/CPCC-Macro-Excel/README.md

 ![MacroSetting](https://github.com/user-attachments/assets/4c2841e8-c8d4-4ebb-a523-5f2256afbff5)

-### Override Excel Security by Unblocking the Macros when the Excel File asks -> Allow Trusted File
+### Override Excel Security to unblock and allow trusted file

 1. Click on the Properties of the Excel File
 2. Scroll Down to "Unblock"